Statoil/security_examples/README.md

 #Security Examples
 Software Development focus on various examples, theory related to authentication, authorisation,  certificates etc

-This repository will contain no internal information.
-All examples etc. will be described from a principal perspective.
+***This repository will contain no internal information.*** All examples etc. will be described and demoed from a principal perspective.

 #Scenarios